 Buying shares is something I recently have thought about as a potential way to make money for the future.
 Unlike the ISA this involves buying shares upfront as oppose to your savings being the investment.

 These days many businesses offer you the opportunity to invest so if you think they are going to do well, it may be worth taking the plunge!
-Whether you go for a big favourite and buy snapchat shares or invest in a more local business, shares could really help provide you with a healthy investment return in a few years time as buying and trading on the stock market can be a great way to make a nice return on your money (although nothing is guaranteed too).
+Whether you go for a big favourite and buy snapchat shares or look at the risk/benefit of Apple shares – it could be a gamble that may pay off fruitfully.
+Just remember to always do plenty of research when considering investing in any big names to ensure that investing in these types of shares is the right choice for your portfolio.
+For instance, reading this useful guide to whether or not apple aktie lohnt sich (Apple shares pay off) on the Kryptoszene website can provide some useful tips.
+Alternatively, you may want to consider investing in more local business.
+Shares could really help provide you with a healthy investment return in a few years time as buying and trading on the stock market can be a great way to make a nice return on your money (although nothing is guaranteed too).

 As a rule of thumb, experts advise that you should watch out for scams and also invest for at least five years – as this allows enough time to ride out any bumps in the market that potentially could see you make a loss on your money.